raviolli77/apple_watch_data_analysis/reports/int7x_writeup.md

 ## # ... with 7 more variables: endDate <dttm>, value <dbl>, tz <chr>,
 ## #   months <ord>, year <dbl>, week_days <ord>, time_diff_mins <dbl>
 ```

+This will help showcase the structure of the data frame and is general good practice for other users to become familiar with the data frame.

 ## Dive into data